sejoonkimmm/My-Terraform-with-Golang/README.md

 AWS CLI Installation: This project assumes that AWS CLI is installed and configured.
 If you do not wish to install AWS CLI, you can modify the code to use the aws-sdk-go directly.

 Platform-specific Binaries: The provided instructions and commands are specific to different platforms (Apple Silicon, Intel macOS, Windows, and Linux).
 Make sure to use the correct binary for your platform.

+## Future Enhancements
+** Support for more AWS resources **: Extend the tool to manage other AWS resources such as S3 buckets, RDS instances, and VPCs.
+** State Management ** : Implement state management to keep track of resources created and manage updates/destroy operations.
+** Configuration Validation **: Add validation for the configuration files to ensure they meet the necessary criteria before applying or planning.
+** User Interface **: Develop a simple UI for managing configurations and executing commands more easily.